 Once everything was entered, I clicked Apply to save the changes.
 Then I rebooted the Raspberry Pi to make sure the settings would stick.

-If you’re running the latest Raspberry Pi OS with NetworkManager and most people are, you'll find that traditional methods like editing /etc/dhcpcd.conf just don’t work anymore.
-But with nmcli, setting a static IP is not only possible, it’s actually better.
+If you’re running the latest Raspberry Pi OS with NetworkManager, and most people are, you'll find that traditional methods like editing /etc/dhcpcd.conf just don’t work anymore.
+But with nmcli, Raspberry Pi configure static IP becomes not only possible, but it’s better.
 You have full control, and it works for both Wi-Fi and Ethernet interfaces.

 Whether you’re building an IoT project, setting up a local web server, running Home Assistant, or just want reliable SSH access without IP changes, this static IP configuration is crucial for SSH access, web servers, and IoT projects on your Raspberry Pi.

-If you're planning to use this setup for port forwarding, headless setups, or integrating your Raspberry Pi into a multi-device IoT system, let me know I can walk you through those next.
-Setting a static IP is just the beginning of what a well-networked Pi can do.
+If you're planning to set static IP Raspberry Pi terminal configurations for port forwarding, headless setups, or integrating your Raspberry Pi into a multi-device IoT system, let me know I can walk you through those next.
+Setting a static IP address on Raspberry Pi is just the beginning of what a well-networked Pi can do.

 Similar Raspberry Pi Networking Projects